-What is Private Rehab?
+What is a Private Rehab Centre?

 An important part of any rehabilitation programme is to feel safe and welcome.
 A residential rehab provides just that.
 It is inviting and designed to provide a home-like atmosphere where residents can feel comfortable and more receptive to therapy for the duration of their stay.
 The residential rehab includes integrated therapy including detox, withdrawal management, and supportive counselling by professional staff and therapists.
 When you attend a residential programme, you receive high quality, professional care, and assistance from certified and experienced therapists.

 For those entering into rehab for an alcohol and/or drug addiction, a alcohol detox or drug detox is the first step towards recovery.
 Detoxing is the process of clearing the body from drugs, alcohol, and related substances.
 Detox is completed prior to entering rehab to ensure the mind and the body are prepared for therapeutic intervention.

 In the UK, the CQC (Care Quality Commission) is responsible for reviewing healthcare services.
 You can use the CQC website to get a detailed rating of each rehab.

 Secondary Addiction Treatment

 Secondary addiction treatment is a long term recovery strategy.
 It is when therapy shifts from a focus on the person with an addiction to the person as a whole.
 At this stage, clients have already completed a detox and the basic therapies, coping strategies, and relapse prevention to apply in their daily lives.
 For those who seek secondary care, they are already working on building their lives outside of the addiction and require basic support and professional guidance to maintain a healthy lifestyle.
 It is considered more of a supportive treatment for those who are struggling to overcome drug, alcohol, and behavioural addictions.
 It is designed for individuals who have already worked through the therapeutic programmes and interventions, and are looking to prevent temptation, cravings, and manage their success.